berthashipper/FDA-Recalls-Web-Scraper/README.md

 - BeautifulSoup for parsing HTML data.
 - Requests for making HTTP requests.

-Contact
+### Contact
-For any questions, please contact me via berthashipper@gmail.com.
+With any questions, contact me via berthashipper@gmail.com.